WoodburyShortridge/woodburyshortridge.github.io/source/content/projects/2017-12-01/index.md

 Your browser does not support the video tag.
 </video>

-The SONOS control API is not public yet, therefore the source code is private.
+The SONOS control API is not yet public, therefore the source code is private.
 If you have questions or would like to contribute, please feel free to [contact me](mailto:whshortridge@gmail.com).